jceresearch/pydit/README.md

 While Pyjanitor is great and its method chaining approach is elegant, I've found the good old "step by step" works better for documenting the test, and explaining to reviewers or newbies.

-5.By default return a new or a transformed copy of the object, do not mutate the input object(s).
-The "inplace=True" option should be available if feasible.
+5.Returns a new transformed copy of the object, code does not mutate the input object(s).
+Any previous inplace=True parameter is deprecated and I will remove in future versions.

 ## Quick start